valemore/leaf-disease/notes.md

+# HIGH PRIO
+## Validation strategy
+Is 5 fold really useful?
+Use my split, and then train on whole at the end.

+# Experiment learning rate, schedule, (and possibly weight decay for mid-sized model)
+Maybe b4?

+## Exampple parameters
+EfficientNet Paper: RMSProp, 1e-5 weight decay and 0.264 learning rate that decays by ... every 2.4 epochs

+Note the use of RMSProp instead of SGD.

+# Augmentation with mid-sized model
+The regular ones
+SnapMix, or something similar.
+Mosaic strategy in wheat challenge?

+Custom ideas or approaches, mixed with the above

+# Pseudo Labeling / Something else or similar?

+# Gradient clipping

+# Better use of Tensorboard
+Better logging in Tensorboard (log hyperparameters)

-# Ideas
+# LOW PRIO
+## Use some of my custom augmentation?
+If used: Read hsv from disk?
+Check first with profiler.
+Experiment with test_colors hyperparameters

+## Use additional training images from last competition

-## Download additional training images
+## Use additional training images that were downloaded
-Search for cassava + disease (disease acronym?) on Google Images. \
-How to filter out some good ones, good quality and sizes? \
-Manually sift through them to discard bogus ones. \
+Manually sift through them.
 Compatible with Kaggle rules?

-## Augmentation
-What's the right way to do it?

-### Test-time augmentation

-### Sometimes leaf is only in one portion
-Could tackle with TTA or Multi-Stage model

-# Computer Vision Open Questions
-* What's the "best" baseline right now?
-* How to resize properly for the model?
-Keep aspect ratio and pad?
-Or distort aspect ratio?

-# Multi-Stage model?
-First detect/localize, then segment region?

-# Oversampling?

-# Old-school features
+## Old-school features
 Like HOG and so on.
 Check scikit-image for ready-to-use implementations.
 Other old-school features: SIFT, spatial pyramid, bag of visual words

+## Pre-Training
+Pre-train on similar problem/dataset?

+# MID PRIO
+# Balanced sampling (check out the efficient net baseline notebook on Kaggle)

-# Various notes
+# VARIOUS NOTES
 * The average image resolution on ImageNet is 469x387 pixels.
 * Need to use image net normalization for timm's models?
+Yes!
 * Pooled or unpooled features for feature extractor?

-# EfficientNotes
+## EfficientNet notes
 Where is the dropout?

-# Pre-Training
-Pre-train on similar problem/dataset?

-# Cross-Validation, use whole training dataset

-# Different learning rates for different parts / freezing-unfreezing strategy?
+## Different learning rates for different parts / freezing-unfreezing strategy?

-# Scheme for cropping at train / TTA
-Divide each image into 6 200x200 patches, rescale them to ImageNet size, do the other augmentations At train: Feed all patches (or only gree ones?)
-At test time: Only feed in "green" patches, have a vote among all, have a vote among only the disease classes (can play with thresholds here, e.g. minimum number of diseased patches required)

-# Vision Transformer

-# Work on smaller image patches?
-Information is all there on a single leaf.
-Divide in patches, train only on green ones?
-Test time: Have a vote or minimum threshold?

-Could work well with ViT?

-Easy: Random crop 128x128, or smaller, or bigger

-# Investigate RandomResizedCrop, RandomCrop

-# Write own Dataloader, transformations to implement test time logic?

-# More transforms
-You could also yse CenterCrop 110 for your test dataset.

-Also FiveCrop 228 can give you additional performance gains, if runtime (averaging over the 5 crops) is not a major issue.

-# Kati points
-Double check green test, maybe check color statistics for different classes.
-Only some leaves might show the disease.
-Diseases can only be told apart by using different parts.
+I have not seen this in recent literature.

+## Loss going up at start of a new epoch
+Why does loss go up at start of new epoch?
+Too high learning rate, we forget a bit?